lzap/deagon/README.md

 Shane Bondi
 ```

-To generate sequence of unique names, you must provide a starting seed number
+To generate a sequence of unique names, you must provide a starting seed number
-between 1 and 2^25-2 (33,554,430).
-The names are guaranteed to be unique.
-The
+between 1 and 2^25 - 2 (33,554,430).
+The names are guaranteed to be unique
-last line contains the next seed value that must be passed in to continue in
+within a full cycle.
+The last line of the output contains the next seed value
-the unique sequence.
+that must be passed in to continue the unique sequence.

 ```
 # generate -n 10 -s 130513